Own vs. Rent: When is the Best Time to Buy a House?

 Pros & Cons of Renting

-The biggest benefit to renting is that you have a fixed rent amount, often less than a mortgage once you add insurance, maintenance, property taxes, and utility bills.
-If you’re renting an apartment or condo, you may also have amenities, like a pool or fitness center, at your convenience without paying maintenance or Homeowners Association (HOA) fees.
-At the end of your lease, you also have the flexibility to move if needed with less stress than selling and moving a house.
+The upside to renting is paying a fixed amount that’s often less than a mortgage after you add on insurance, maintenance, property taxes, and utility bills.
+If you’re renting an apartment or condo, you may also have a pool, fitness center, and other amenities at your convenience without paying maintenance or Homeowners Association (HOA) fees.
+At the end of your lease, you also have the flexibility to move much easier than selling a house.

-The greatest downside to renting is that because you do not own your home, you don’t get to use it as an asset for building equity or other tax benefits.
-There are also limitations to making the space your own since most landlords don’t allow you to make your own upgrades or even paint walls.
+The downside to renting is that you’re missing out on building equity and other tax benefits.
+Most landlords restrict renters from painting walls or making renovations, limiting their ability to make the space their own.
 When repairs are necessary, you’re at the mercy of the owner’s timeline, which may not be as soon as you’d like.
-Some rentals do not allow pets and may have other restrictions.
-Owners can increase your rent at the end of your lease, sell the property to a new owner, or evict you without much notice.
+Some rental properties do not allow pets or may have other restrictions.
+Owners can increase your rent at the end of your lease, sell the property to a new owner, or evict you at their will.

 Pros & Cons of Buying

 Owning a home is one of the biggest investments you’ll make, and it provides a sense of stability and pride.
-You’ll benefit from building equity with your home and improving your credit score.
-Because you have control over your living space, you can make any decisions on renovations, repairs, or redecorating.
-You will also enjoy tax benefits for home-related expenses, including mortgage interest, property taxes, or improvements.
+Your home is an asset to build equity and improve your credit score.
+Because you have control over your living space, you can decide when to make renovations, repairs, or redecorating.
+Some home-related expenses are eligible for tax deductions, including mortgage interest, property taxes, insurance payments, or improvements.

 “If I were asked to name the chief benefit of the house, I should say: the house shelters daydreaming, the house protects the dreamer, the house allows one to dream in peace.”